eigenent/eigenent/README.md

 **Mechanical Engineering Student** at the Aristotle University of Thessaloniki
 **Specializing in**: System Identification and Control
-**Experienced with**: Optimization · Finite Element Method · Aerospace Design · Data Analysis
+**Experienced with**: Mechanical Design ·Optimization · Finite Element Method · Aerospace Design · Data Analysis

 ---